Welcome To My Mind

 1. Disappointment in your current/soon to be former cables - cheeky little bugger, aren’t I?

-If you're not happy with the performance of your cable(s), I'll take them back and refund every penny - including any shipping charges.
+If you're not happy with the performance, return the cable(s) and I'll refund every penny - including shipping

 NO STRINGS.
 NO B.S.*